-There have been many books that had started off as self published books and have eventually become hugely successful.
-Kiyosaki’s “Rich Dad, Poor Dad” which has been on the New York Times Bestseller list for over 5 years in a row, and the “Chicken Soup for the Soul” series which has sold over $1 billion in revenue, are just some examples.
-The real need therefore for self publishing companies is a place where they can get all that information to successfully self publish, and to get the best chance of success at self publishing.
-One company that takes a genuine interest in author’s success in self-publishing and strives to deliver the best results possible for each client.
+There have been many books that had started off as self-published books and have eventually become hugely successful.
+Kiyosaki’s “Rich Dad, Poor Dad” has been on the New York Times Bestseller list for over 5 years in a row, and the “Chicken Soup for the Soul” series which has sold over $1 billion in revenue, are just some examples.
+The real need therefore for self-publishing companies is a place where they can get all that information to successfully self publish and to get the best chance of success at self-publishing.
+One company that takes a genuine interest in the author’s success in self-publishing and strives to deliver the best results possible for each client.

-2. The next thing is to think about is how you want your book to look or your book layout.
-If you are totally new to self publishing, get some ideas from checking out other printed books.
+If you are totally new to self-publishing, get some ideas from checking out other printed books.
 When you have decided on the style that you want, pay particular attention to the book size, the font type, position of headers, footers, page numbering, style of titles or headings, page, and chapter layout.
-If your book contains page after page of continuous text, it is important to introduce space at right intervals in order not to tax your readers.
+If your book contains page after page of continuous text, it is important to introduce space at the right intervals in order not to tax your readers.
 Clever use of space can actually enhance the visual appeal of your book.
 And if you have pictures in your book, make sure there’s sufficient space to separate your text from the pictures.

-5. You should also have a Title Page and a Copyright© Page in your book.
-You may also include your CiP number (optional).
-The Title page can appear on the 1st right hand page of your book.
+You may also include your CiP registration.
+The Title page can appear on the 1st right-hand page of your book.

-7. When your book is ready for publishing, your files need to be converted both your manuscript and your book cover into PDF format as separate files.
+Your files need to be converted.
+Both your manuscript and your book cover need to be converted into Press Quality PDF format as separate files.